-Sometimes you need a bit of convenience food to make it through the week — but instead of ordering delivery, pick up a family-sized macaroni and cheese from the freezer section of the grocery store.
+Sometimes you need a bit of convenience food to make it through the week — but instead of ordering delivery, pick up a family-sized macaroni and cheese from the freezer section of the grocery store (just remember to check labels to compare products and choose those that are lowest in sodium and fat).
 To make it healthier, add baby spinach — or, if you still have Swiss chard, collard greens or kale from earlier in the week, use up the last of that instead.
 Now it's a vitamin-rich mac and cheese and greens recipe.

 These burgers require a few simple ingredients, but the recipe is easy to double, triple or even quadruple to make extra burger patties to freeze for the future.
 Serve it on a lettuce bun, using the leftover romaine from the chicken pitas earlier in the week.

 There's no need to take out the nonstick pan for these Middle Eastern-inspired eggs.
 Simply crack two eggs into a coffee mug and whisk them with a few additional ingredients.
 Pop the mug into the microwave for a little over a minute, and then enjoy it with some whole-grain pita chips.